igormironchik/qt-widgets-on-real-example/chapter05/board.md

 }
 ```

-As you can see I use Rectangle element to draw the cell and unvisible by default rectangles
+As you can see I use `Rectangle` element to draw the cell and unvisible by default rectangles
 for highlighting.
-For drawing chess figure I use Image QML element, that a little smaller then cell
+For drawing chess figure I use `Image` QML element, that a little smaller then cell
 and centered in it.
-And for mouse handling I have MouseArea.
+And for mouse handling I have `MouseArea`.
 It's very simple, isn't it?
 Imagine
 how much code you would write in C\+\+ for such item.

-Ok, we have the Cell item and we need to place 8x8 cells on the square board.
+Ok, we have the `Cell` item and we need to place 8x8 cells on the square board.
 And we want to show labels
 of columns and rows.

 ```qml